Issue-System/coreboot/README.md

 coreboot README
 ===============

+This is a forked version of coreboot containing specific modifications for the Lenovo T440p which are not upstreamed yet.

+New features:
+* Memory support up to 2133 MT/s
+* Better support for the Touchpad

 coreboot is a Free Software project aimed at replacing the proprietary BIOS (firmware) found in most computers.  coreboot performs a little bit of hardware initialization and then executes additional boot logic, called a